 Leave No Trace

 As we have already mentioned, Big Sur is an extremely fragile environment that’s been grappling with the consequences of heavy tourism and the advent of social media.
-Please treat this beautiful place with respect so that future generations can enjoy it as well and so the locals don’t have to watch their homes get destroyed.
+Please treat this beautiful place with respect so that future generations can enjoy it.
 Familiarize yourself with the LNT principles and follow them religiously; Big Sur and the Earth need as much help as they can get!
 For example: one issue in particular is tourists going to the bathroom everywhere.
 All State Parks have public restroom facilities and do not charge day use fees to use them.
 What if you’re out in the wilderness?
 We recommend WAG bags, especially if you will be hiking in high-traffic areas.
 They are inexpensive and work perfectly.
 Packing out everything you pack in is key to preserving Big Sur for the future!

-A California Campfire Permit is required to build a campfire outside of a designated Campfire Use Site.
+A California Campfire Permit is required for campfires outside of a designated site.
 California Campfire Permits are available for free download from the Forest Service website.
 Only use designated fire pits, only start the fire if there are no high winds and if there’s adequate water to drown it nearby.
-Keep your fire small and make sure it’s fully put out when you’re done– the coals should be cool to the touch!
+Keep your fire small and make sure it’s fully extinguished afterwords.
+The coals should be cool to the touch!

 Parks and Landmarks